nasa-gibs/onearth/profiler/README.md

   -u NUMBER_URLS, --number_urls NUMBER_URLS
                         Total number of random l/r/c URLs (ignored if list_urls file is found)
-  -d NUMBER_DATES, --number_dates NUMBER_DATES
-                        Number of dates to randomize from periods list -a, --analysis_only   Just analyze results; do not send requests
+  -a, --analysis_only   Just analyze results; do not send requests
 ```